-- Documentation of notice to the institution including incident reports - · Anonymous reports later linked to a specific incident involving known parties - Any documentation supporting the initial assessment - Investigation-related evidence (e.g., physical and documentary evidence collected and interview transcripts) - · Dismissal-related documentation - Documentation related to the Grievance Process - · The final investigation report - · Remedy-related documentation - Supportive measures-related documentation-Hearing recordings and records - · Appeal-related documentation - Informal Resolution records - Notices of Outcome - · Records documenting that the School's response was not deliberately indifferent - · Any other records typically maintained by the Recipient as part of the case file timelines, flowcharts and other forms used in the investigation process; witness lists, correspondence, telephone logs, evidence logs, and other documents related to the processing of an investigation; correspondence relating to the substance of the investigation; supportive measures implemented on behalf of the Complainant or Respondent; actions taken to restrict/remove the Respondent; correspondence with the parties; medical, mental health, medical, and forensic record evidence obtained with consent during the course of the investigation; police reports; expert sources used in consideration of the evidence; documentation of outcome and rationale; correspondence and documentation of the appeals process; documentation of any sanctions/discipline resulting from the Grievance Process; and documentation of reported retaliatory behavior as well as all actions taken to address these reports.
+- Documentation of notice to the institution including incident reports - Anonymous reports later linked to a specific incident involving known parties - Any documentation supporting the initial assessment - Investigation-related evidence (e.g., physical and documentary evidence collected and interview transcripts) - · Dismissal-related documentation - Documentation related to the Grievance Process - The final investigation report - · Remedy-related documentation - · Supportive measures-related documentation.
+Hearing recordings and records - Appeal-related documentation - · Informal Resolution records

+- · Notices of Outcome - · Records documenting that the School's response was not deliberately indifferent - · Any other records typically maintained by the Recipient as part of the case file

+Specific examples of records pertaining to the Grievance Process may include, but are not limited to anonymous reports later identified; intake documentation; incident reports; the written complaint; the names of the Complainant, the Respondent; any witnesses; any relevant statements or other evidence obtained; interview notes or transcripts; timelines, flowcharts and other forms used in the investigation process; witness lists, correspondence, telephone logs, evidence logs, and other documents related to the processing of an investigation; correspondence relating to the substance of the investigation; supportive measures implemented on behalf of the Complainant or Respondent; actions taken to restrict/remove the Respondent; correspondence with the parties; medical, mental health, medical, and forensic record evidence obtained with consent during the course of the investigation; police reports; expert sources used in consideration of the evidence; documentation of outcome and rationale; correspondence and documentation of the appeals process; documentation of any sanctions/discipline resulting from the Grievance Process; and documentation of reported retaliatory behavior as well as all actions taken to address these reports.